-The information is mainly based on data obtained from the National Competent Authorities on documents on information exchange (EMEA/HMPC/137093/2006 rev.2).
+The information is mainly based on data obtained from the National Competent Authorities on documents on information exchange.

 In February 2020 a request was sent for information on marketed products containing Taraxaci officinalis radix to the member states.

 Information on medicinal products marketed in the EU/EEA